TOILmodular/Braids/README.md

 So it seems STM3F103C8 is ok for this module.

 If you want to see more about the chip programming process, you can check out my [YouTube video](https://youtu.be/TBMySGm7jKk).

+## Calibration
+The calibration procedure is the same, as the one for the original module from Mutable Instruments.

+1. Disconnect any signal from the FM input,
+2. Connect the pitch CV output of a well-calibrated keyboard interface or MIDI-CV converter to the 1V/O input.
+3. Set the COARSE and FINE knobs to 12 o'clock position.
+4. Go to CAL. in the options list.
+5. Push the encoder for 1s.
+The screen displays >C2.
+6. Send a voltage of 1V to the 1V/O input.
+7. Click on the encoder.
+The screen displays >C4.
+8. Send a voltage of 3V to the 1V/O input.
+9. Click on the encoder to finish calibration.